tilnoene/tle/README.md

 # TLE
-A Discord bot to check status on Competitive Programming sites.
+A Discord BOT to check status on Competitive Programming sites.